Where Common Knowledge Cannot Be Formed, Common Belief Can -- Planning with Multi-Agent Belief Using Group Justified Perspectives: Experiments

-\textbf{Number} is an adapted domain from the origin coin domain~\cite{DBLP:conf/aips/Hu0L23}.
-The problem settings, as described in Example~\ref{example:number}, are of agents taking turns to peek into a box containing a changeable number. \textbf{Grapevine} is a benchmark domain in epistemic planning~\cite{DBLP:journals/ai/MuiseBFMMPS22}.
-In two adjacent rooms, 4 agents, in the same room, each has their own secret.
-All agents can move between two rooms and \emph{share} or \emph{lie} about a secret $sct_i$, if either the secret is their own secret, or they have heard the secret from someone.
-That is, they need to believe the secret ($B_i sct_i$) before they can share or lie about it.
+\textbf{Number} is the same as described in Example~\ref{example:number}, while \textbf{Grapevine} is a benchmark domain~\cite{DBLP:journals/ai/MuiseBFMMPS22}.
+In two adjacent rooms, 4 agents (in the same room), each have their own secret (For simplicity, we only consider agent $a$'s secret $sct_a \!\assign\! t$).
+All agents can move between two rooms and \emph{share} or \emph{lie} about a secret, if either the secret is their own or they have heard the secret.
+That is, they need to have a valid belief about the secret ($B_i\ sct_j\!\!\neq \none$) before they can share it.